 15 Sure-fire Signs You Live a Neo Hippie Lifestyle

 Hippies are more than just tie-dye and bell-bottoms.
 You’ve seen from above the importance of some serious social issues in a hippie’s beliefs.
-Let’s take a look at how those translate to 2021.
+Let’s take a look at how those translate to your inner hippie in 2024.

 Hippie Lifestyle Sign #1.
 You vote liberal

 Political ideology is an important aspect of being a hippie.
 As you read above, “Hippie” is all about rejecting mainstream culture and Judeo-Christian influence.
-While those original hippies were more about “live and let live” in their practice, modern hippies are more involved in politics.
+While those original hippies were more about “live and let live” in their practice, modern hippies are more involved in politics, especially here in the United States.
 They paved the way for us to break through many of the social structures that exist to suppress the voices of non-white, non-Christian lives.

-Black Lives Matter, Indigenous nations’ issues, and feminism are all strong movements to support as a hippie in 2021.
+Black Lives Matter, Indigenous nations’ issues, and intersectional feminism are all strong movements to support as a hippie in 2024.
 Tearing down the structures that contribute to religious oppression, white supremacy, climate change, and rampant capitalism are also important.

 Moreover, hippies have extreme empathy and respect for all living things and generally believe that everyone should have basic rights and support to live.